Calcifications are tiny deposits of calcium in your breast tissue. They are often seen on a mammogram.

 Review Date 10/11/2017

 Updated by: Todd Campbell, MD, FACS, Clinical Assistant Professor, RowanSOM, Department of Surgery; Wilmington VA Medical Center, Wilmington, DE.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Internal review and update on 01/19/2019 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.